» Campus Preparedness Plan

-Longwood worked with students who hoped to schedule their classes online on a case-by-case basis.
-Depending on available online classes, however, this was not always possible.
-Students were advised to contact firstname.lastname@example.org to discuss moving to a fully online schedule.
+Longwood works with students who hope to schedule their classes online on a case-by-case basis.
+Depending on available online classes, however, this is not always possible.
+Students are advised to contact email@example.com to discuss moving to a fully online schedule.

 Longwood already has small class sizes, and few large lectures.
 Some of those large lectures moved online, while others moved to bigger spaces.
 Each space now being used for a classroom has appropriate physical distancing in place.
 The classroom community doesn't look the same, but we are committed to and have planned for the development of that community and to a strong academic experience.